sencha/ext-react/packages/ext-react-material-ui/guides/ExtReact_for_Material-UI.md

-## ExtReact and Material-UI

-## Creating a new create-react-app project with @sencha/ext-react-classic-material-ui
+## Creating a new project with ExtReact for Material-UI

 ## Requirements
 Fetch your npm credentials and generate an application.